Adding dependencies to binary Swift packages

 Why can’t binary packages have dependencies?

-To understand the problem, compare this binary Swift package with the regular package above:
+To understand the problem, first compare this binary Swift Package target with the regular package:

 // Package.swift